Famondir/Music-Suite/README.md

 #### Characters per line

 I just fixed all PEP8 issues that flake8 stated and limited the line width to 79 (suggested in PEP8; warning in flake8 for lines longer than 120 characters).
-I'm not sure if I prefer the resultung line breaks to the longer lines.I ended up adding new blank lines for definitions where I introduced line breaks:
+I'm not sure if I prefer the resultung line breaks to the longer lines.
+I ended up adding new blank lines for definitions where I introduced line breaks:

 ```python
 # before